SHOOT – On The Frontier

 On The Frontier

-There and back again: long-forgotten borderline adventure of former Yardbird and his intrepid cohorts.
+There and back again: long-forgotten borderline adventure of former Yardbird and his intrepid cohorts gets revisited and refreshed.

-Another bonus, “Storms As Sorrows” where wah-wah has a field day, didn’t make the cut, but if it did there would be a nice arc between this number and an almost orchestral “Ships And Sails” which is weaving acoustic lace around the same bobbing bass.
-Just as majestic, and helped by a new RENAISSANCE’s John Tout on piano, “Old Time Religion” paints patinated lines over a hymnal swell, but it’s “Mean Customer” that rhythmic wonders are housed in to shake off the cobwebs and welcome raga into the fold.
+Another bonus, “Storms As Sorrows” where wah-wah has a field day, didn’t make the cut, but if it did there would be a nice arc between this number and an almost orchestral “Ships And Sails” which is weaving exquisite acoustic lace around the same bobbing bass.
+Just as majestic, and helped by a new RENAISSANCE’s John Tout on piano, “Old Time Religion” paints patinated lines over a hymnal swell, yet it’s “Mean Customer” that rhythmic wonders are housed in to blow off the cobwebs and welcome raga into the fold, while “The Boogie” introduces a western sway flavors to the mix

-Slightly exotic, although not going all over the place, the album would struggle to find a listener, so after a handful of concerts, the players became disillusioned and soon went separate ways; their only collaboration remains an essential piece of British art-rock rock puzzle.
+Slightly exotic, although not going all over the place, the album would struggle to find a listener, so after a handful of concerts, the players became disillusioned and soon went separate ways for their only collaboration to remain an essential piece of British art-rock rock puzzle.

 Category(s): Reissues